Effective Date: 19 October 2018

 For marketing purposes – We may use email addresses or other contact information to send mailings, newsletters, and other marketing communications regarding product information and releases that you can benefit from, including products and services offered by our selected partners.
 We may use your telephone number to contact you for marketing purposes.
 We may use pixel tags to monitor the open rate of our communications.
 This helps us understand the effectiveness of the communications that we send.
 We give you the ability to opt out of marketing communications at any time.

 For research and survey analysis – The information that we collect through our surveys is not used other than to garner survey results and statistical analysis.
+We may use location information gathered from our mobile application(s) for research and development purposes

 To process employment applications – When you apply for employment with us, we will use your Personal Information provided in your application to process your application and determine your suitability for the role applied for.